 "Oh, God," Bride whispered.
 Was she hallucinating?
 If not, surely the girl had gone for help.
-Nobody, not the mentally disabled or the genetically violent would leave her there?
+Nobody, not the mentally disabled or the genetically violent would leave her there.
 Would they?
-Suddenly, as they had not in the dark, the sycamore and surrounding trees scared her and the silence was terrifying.
+Suddenly, as they had not in the dark, the beech and surrounding trees coming alive in the light really scared her and the silence was terrifying.
 She decided to turn on the ignition, shift into reverse and blast the Jaguar out of there-foot or no foot.
 Just as she turned the ignition key to the withering sound of a dead battery a man appeared.
-Source test there are the second to the window and went around to the driver's door.
-When he pried then yanked it open her scream startled them both.
-Carefully he eased her foot from under the brake pedal away from the car's smashed door.
-With the emerald eyed girl tagging along he carried Bride half a mile down a sandy path leading to a house.
-She said thank you, thank you thank you and then fainted.
+Bearded with long blonde hair and slitted black eyes.
+Rape?
+Murder?
+Bride was dizzy watching him squint at her through the window.
+Then he Swallowing Eterrified She watchedhim went around to the driver's door.
+After removing the then pry and branch from the hood he pried then yanked the door open.
+Bride's scream startled them both.
+Carefully he eased her foot from under the brake pedal and away from the car's smashed door.)
+With the emerald-eyed girl tagging (His hair hung forward as lifted her out of the car seat. along he carried Bride half a mile down a sandy path don't hart me please don't hartme leading to a house.
+She said thank you, thank you thank before fainting you and then fainted:

 "Why is her skin so black?"
 "For the same reason yours is so white."
 "Oh.
 You mean like my kittens?"
 "Right.
-Born that way." after removing the branch from the hood tooc.
-With the conclude your mention along he carried with half a mile down a sends early leading to a long selection when the carried strike half a mile down a sends early leading to a house She said thank you the alove transfer the and then plante he had no choice but to got in Real into keen for the dector to come a loudy or a successor office the reference "Oh.
-You mean like my kittens?"
+Born that way."
 Bride sucked her teeth.
 What an easy conversation between mother and daughter.
-She is faking sleep, eavesdropping under a 'Navajo' blanket, her ankle propped on a pillow throbbing in its furry boot.
+She was faking sleep, eavesdropping under a 'Navajo' blanket, her ankle propped on a pillow throbbing in its furry boot.
 The rescuing man had brought her to his house and asked his wife to look after her while he took the truck.
 He wasn't sure, he said, but there was a chance it wasn't too early for the only doctor in the area to be found.
-He didn't think it was just a sprain, the man said.
+He didn't think it was just a sprain, the bearded man said.
 The ankle might be broken.
-Without phone service, including Bride's cell phone, he had no choice but to get in his truck and drive into town for the doctor.
+Without phone service including Bride's cell phone he had no choice but to get in his truck and drive into the village for the doctor.
 "My name is Evelyn," said the wife.
 "My husband's is Steve.
 Yours?"
 "Bride.
 Just Bride."
-For the first time her concocted head oge- Evelyn motioned to the emerald-eyed girl.
-"Bride, meet Raisin.
-Actually we named her Rain because that is where we found her, but she prefers Raisin."
+For the first time her concocted name didn't sound hip.
+It sounded stupid, teen-age-y.
+That is until Evelyn motioned to the emerald-eyed girl.

+"Bride, this is Raisin.
+Actually we named her Rain because that is where we found her, but she prefers to call herself Raisin."
 "Thank you, Raisin.
 You saved my life.
 Really."
-Bride, grateful for another stupid name, let a tear sting its way down her cheek.
+Bride, grateful for another vanity name, let a tear sting its way down her cheek.
 "Can I fix you something to eat?" asked Evelyn.
 "You must have been trapped in there all night."
 Bride declined.
 She just wanted to take a nap, she said.